SamuelSwartzberg/flashcardifying_text_temp/ling.md

 An internal open juncture is an open juncture that is not marked by a pause (and thus does not occur at the beginning/end of an utterance)
 An external open juncture is an open juncture that is marked by a pause (and thus occurs at the beginning/end of an utterance)
-A closed juncure is a juncture that is not at a word boundary, i.e. word-internal. chunking
+A closed juncure is a juncture that is not at a word boundary, i.e. word-internal.

+##### chunking

+A chunk is a unit of language marked prosodically.
+Chunks typically indicate a syntactic grouping.

+##### pause

+»⟮A pause⟯« is ⟮a break⟯ ⟮in speaking⟯.
+While people assume that ⟮any space⟯ marks ⟮＿a pause＿⟯, ⟮in fact most don't⟯.
+»⟮An utterance⟯« (in one definition) is ⟮a unit of spoken speech⟯ ⟮bounded by ＿pauses＿⟯.
+⟮＿A pause＿⟯ may be ⟮＿filled＿⟯ or ⟮c_;＿unfilled＿⟯.
+»⟮A filled pause⟯« is ⟮＿a pause＿⟯ which contains ⟮some meaning-light speech⟯.
+»⟮A unfilled pause⟯« is ⟮＿a pause＿⟯ which contains ⟮slience⟯.

-###### pause
+###### IPA

-Pauses mark the beginning and end of utterances (in one definition.)
-Junctures may be realized by pauses, however this is more rare than one would naively assumed filled pauses
-In the IPA, | and ‖ both mark prosodic breaks.
+In the IPA, ⟮| and ‖⟯ both mark ⟮＿pauses＿⟯.
+In the IPA, ⟮the exact length⟯ of ⟮| and ‖⟯ ⟮depends on context⟯.
-In the IPA, | is used to mark a longer break than ‖, but how long each of them is depends on the context.
+In the IPA, ⟮|⟯ is used to mark a ⟮longer⟯ pause than ⟮c_-;‖⟯.

+###### Other notations

-In a similar sense to how the IPA uses it, the vertical bar | is used to mark feet in poetry.
+⟮The vertical bar |⟯ is used to mark ⟮feet⟯ in ⟮poetry⟯.
-In poetry, often the slash is used to mark line breaks.
+In ⟮poetry⟯, often ⟮the slash⟯ is used to mark ⟮line breaks⟯.

 ##### the syllable

 ###### structure

-table:headerrows=0;style=min-width: 15em;!span=3;⟮σ/syllable⟯
-!⟮c+;s4:5;Onset⟯|span=2;⟮c+;s4:5;Rhyme⟯
-!|⟮c+;s2:3;Nucleus⟯|⟮c+;s2:3;Coda⟯

 The syllable is typically represented by σ.
-Syllables must at least have a nucleus.
-The nuleus of a sullable is almost always a vowel, except in the case of syllabic consonants.
+The syllable consists of onset, nucleus and coda.
+The onset and coda go before and after the nucleus.
+The nucleus is mandatory, the onset and coda are optional.
+The nucleus is sonorous.
+The onset and coda are less sonorous (than the nucleus).
+Typically, the nucleus is a vowel.
+Typically, the onset and coda are consonants.
+A semivowel is a vowel acting as a coda or onset instead of as a nucleus.
+A syllabic consonant is a consonant acting as a nucleus.
+Syllabic consonants have the distinctive feature [+ syllabic].
+As the nucleus is sonorant, only consonants with [+ sonorant] may be [+ syllabic].

 When writing syllables, vowels are typically indicated V and consonants C.
-A semivowel is a vowel that forms a syllable boundary and thus not the nucleus.
-A semivowel is indicated by the IPA as ［◌̯］, sadly.
-A semivowel may be called a glide since they often act similar to a dipthong, but this term is ambiguous between any transitional sound.
-A consonant that forms the nucleus of a syllable is known as a syllabic consonant.
-Only consonants are explicitly marked as syllabic with the IPA symbol when necessary, as it is presumed that vowels are also syllable nuclei. syllabic consonants are marked by ［◌̩］ or ［◌̍］}} in the IPA An open syllable is a syllable without a coda.
+An open syllable is a syllable without a coda.
 (CV, V, ...)
 A closed syllable is a syllable with a coda.
 (CVC, VC, ...)

-In japanese most syllables are open syllables, either CV or V.
+The rhyme is the combination of nucleus and (optional) coda, since it's often used for that.

+###### !IPA

+A semivowel is indicated as ［◌̯］.
+^Since it's sad.
+A syllabic consonant is indicated ［◌̩］ or ［◌̍］

+###### words and syllables

+table:name|consists of...
 monosyllable|Word that consists of a single syllable dibisyllable|Word that consists of two syllables trisyllable|Word that consists of three syllables polysyllable|Word that consists of either more than one or more than three syllables

-Syllable breaks are explicitly marked in teh IPA by `.` or when that would be too confusing by $ The stress and secondary stress marks also imply a syllable break.
-Using spaces in the IPA implies a syllable break, if you want to prevent this, use the ‿ symbol.

-The part of the syllable called the rhyme is called that because it's the part that's often used for rhymes.
+###### syllable juncture

+In the IPA, spaces as well as the stress/secondary stress symbols imply a syllable juncture.
+In the IPA, ［.］or ［$］expressedly indicate syllable juncture.
+In the IPA, ［‿］is used to imply a space without a syllable juncture.

 ##### morae